prettydiff/phantomjs/README.md

 ## Lessons Learned:

-* **You must provide error messaging**.
-Be very precise and explicit about throwing errors.
+* **You must provide error messaging.** Be very precise and explicit about throwing errors.
 Phantom provides a great, short, and yet complete stacktrace, but the stacktrace is not logged by default.
 You must specify this and issue an application kill (phantom.exit(1)).
 Otherwise Phantom will silently hang awaiting further instructions.
+* **Always name functions.** Anonymous functions aren't helpful in stacktraces.
-* **Injected code is very limited** Execution of injected test logic is limited to modifying, interacting, and returning DOM nodes.
+* **Injected code is very limited.** Execution of injected test logic is limited to modifying, interacting, and returning DOM nodes.
 All other logic must occur in the test runner outside the page.
 This code must be a string representing a function to be evaluated.
 This is the only way to supply variables and closures into the injectable logic.

 Example of injectable logic: